Understanding a Consular Corps

-As I say in the book The Foreign Consuls Among Us: Local Bridges to Globalism, a consular corps is a body in and of itself and it does not take a separate action (like a vote by members).
-Interestingly, history and the literature doesn’t even support the term [consular] “corps” as is already quite evident in the international convention.
+As I say in the book The Foreign Consuls Among Us: Local Bridges to Globalism, a consular corps is a body in and of itself and it does not require a separate action (like a vote by members).
+Interestingly, legislative history and the literature doesn’t even support the term [consular] “corps.”
 When delegates met in Vienna in 1963 to adopt an international treaty on consular relations, they did indeed debate the inclusion of a corps but, just as two years earlier when the diplomatic convention had rejected references to a diplomatic corps, “consular corps” doesn’t appear anywhere in the formally adopted document.

 Few groups suffer from as much misunderstanding as any local corps of consuls, and it begins with the fact that it is not a “corpse” with a hard p, regardless of how many times the term is misspelled and mispronounced.
 During my ten years as part of an informal leadership trio with the long-time Dean and Treasurer, and as Secretary of the Consular Corps of Miami, we were constantly scratching our heads over the desire of some members to incorporate under Florida State law.